justinfriebel/foundation-dealer/README.md

 `grunt`

-By leaving grunt running in your CLI, anytime you edit a SCSS file it will automatically compile everything into the app.css file.
+By leaving grunt running in your CLI, anytime you edit a SCSS file, it will automatically compile everything into the app.css file.
 You then upload `css/app.css` to the webserver via FTP.

-You can easily update the header, footer, link colors in the variables.scss file.
+You can easily update the header, footer, and link colors in the variables.scss file.

 ## Social buttons
 Remove or add social icons and their links in the footer.
 You can add any missing ones from the [Foundation Icon Fonts 3](http://zurb.com/playground/foundation-icon-fonts-3) collection.